 Shawnigan was founded in 1916 as a boys' school, in a then-secluded rainforest on Vancouver Island.
-In 1988, the school became coeducational and currently boasts a population of 480 students.
-Four hundred and twenty of the students are boarders, making Shawnigan the largest boarding community in Canada.
-Nine boarding residences dot the 380 acre rural campus, five houses for boys and four for girls.
+In 1988, the school became coeducational and currently boasts a population of 550 students, ninety percent of the students are boarders.
 There is a full athletics and sporting program on offer to students, as well as a fine arts program and a leadership values-based program.